Miguel Almereyda: World War I

 In July 1917 the business administrator of Le Bonnet Rouge was arrested on his return from a trip to Switzerland, and was found to have a check on a German bank account for 100,000 francs.
 Almereyda faced a furious attack from the far right and from Georges Clemenceau.
 Almereyda's political allies Louis Malvy and Joseph Cailloux were accused of commerce with the enemy.
 Almerayda was arrested and sent to La Santé Prison in the 14th arrondissement.
 Due to his health problems he was transferred to Fresnes Prison outside Paris.
 In the morning of 14 August 1917, he was found dead in his cell, strangled with his bootlaces.

-The cause of death was given as suicide, but he had almost certainly been murdered.
+The cause of death was given as suicide.
 The autopsy found that his abdomen was full of pus and he was struggling with a burst appendix.

 Almereyda's son Jean Vigo later became a well-known film director.
 He had been profoundly affected by his turbulent childhood, and was always convinced that his father was innocent.

 The influence of Almereyda shows clearly in several of Vigo's films such as À propos de Nice, Zéro de conduite and L'Atalante.